Marie Gluesenkamp Perez leads Trump-backed Joe Kent after Tuesday results

-VANCOUVER — Democrat Marie Gluesenkamp Perez led Joe Kent, the Donald Trump back Republican candidate, in election night returns in Southwest Washington’s 3rd Congressional District.
+VANCOUVER — Democrat Marie Gluesenkamp Perez led Joe Kent, the Donald Trump backed Republican candidate, in election night returns in Southwest Washington’s 3rd Congressional District.

 On Tuesday night, Gluesenkamp Perez was at 52.6% while Kent was at 46.8% in the race to succeed Rep. Jaime Herrera Beutler, R-Battle Ground.
 Herrera Beutler was ousted in the primary by Republicans angered by her vote to impeach Trump over the Jan.
 6, 2021, attack at the U.S. Capitol.